J&K: One soldier killed, two injured in Kulgam gunfight

-One soldier has been killed and two were injured after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
+One Jawan has been killed and two were injured after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
 Meanwhile, a civilian was also injured as mob pelted stones on security forces.
 The operation, which was launched last night, is underway.
 It is learnt that 2-3 terrorists have been cornered by the security forces.

+Meanwhile, mobile internet services have been suspended in Kulgam and Anantnag districts of South Kasmir.
+As a precautionary measure train services on Srinagar-Banihal route have also been suspended.
+However, trains will be plying normally on Srinagar-Baramulla route.

 The encounter in Kulgam comes on the heels of one of the most violent days in strife-torn Kashmir, where 12 militants were killed and another captured in three separate encounters in Shopian and Anantnag last week.
 Three Army jawans and four civilians were also killed in the incident.